10 Data Science Projects Every Beginner should add to their Portfolio

 Object detection with YOLO4

-In recent time we have seen tremendous change in the state of the art real-time object detection models.
+In recent times we have seen tremendous change in the state of the art real-time object detection models.
 The latest one is the release of YOLO4.
 You only look once (YOLO) is a family of one-stage object detectors that are fast and accurate.
 YOLO v4 showed very good results compared to other object detectors.

 In experiments, YOLOv4 obtained an AP value of 43.5 percent (65.7 percent AP50) on the MS COCO dataset, and achieved a real-time speed of ∼65 FPS on the Tesla V100, beating the fastest and most accurate detectors in terms of both speed and accuracy.